lichendust/meander-sublime/readme.md

 ## Project Files

 When setting up a writing workspace with Sublime, it may be sensible to set up a custom build.
-This plugin comes with a simple set of commands, but you may want to set up specific flags for a particular project so you don't have to use the terminal every time.
+This package comes with a simple set of commands, but you may want to set up specific flags for a particular project so you don't have to use the terminal every time.

 Here's an example of a `.sublime-project` file with a custom build for Meander that generates scene numbers, but preserves [[notes]] in the output: